oss-review-toolkit/ort/website/docs/getting-started/tutorial.md

 ```

 If you do not want to run the *evaluator* you can pass the *scanner* result e.g. `[scanner-output-dir]/scan-result.yml` to the `reporter` instead.
-To learn how you can customize generated notices see [Reporter Templates](../configuration/reporter-templates.md#plain-text-templates).
+To learn how you can customize the generated notices, see [Reporter Templates](../configuration/reporter-templates.md#plain-text-templates).
 To learn how to customize the how-to-fix texts for scanner and analyzer issues see [how-to-fix-text-provider-kts.md](../configuration/how-to-fix-text-provider.md).

 ## 8. Curating Package Metadata or License Findings

-In the example above everything went well because the VCS information provided by the packages was correct, but this is not always the case.
+In the example above, everything went well because the VCS information provided by the packages was correct, but this is not always the case.
 Often the metadata of packages has no VCS information, points to outdated repositories, or the repositories are not correctly tagged.

 ORT provides a variety of mechanisms to fix a variety of issues, for details see:

 * [The .ort.yml file](../configuration/ort-yml.md) - project-specific license finding curations, exclusions and resolutions to address issues found within a project's code repository.
-* [The package configuration file](../configuration/package-configurations.md) - package (dependency) and provenance specific license finding curations and exclusions to address issues found within a scan result for a package.
+* [The package configuration file](../configuration/package-configurations.md) - package (dependency) and provenance-specific license finding curations and exclusions to address issues found within a scan result for a package.
 * [The curations.yml file](../configuration/package-curations.md) - curations correct invalid or missing package metadata and set the concluded license for packages.
 * [The resolutions.yml file](../configuration/resolutions.md) - resolutions allow *resolving* any issues or policy rule violations by providing a reason why they are acceptable and can be ignored.